ASSERT-KTH/MEWE/examples/merging_simple_prexisting/README.md

 # Example 1:

 Creating a multivariant from two preexisting libraries.
 In this example we compile two variants of the same function from source code.
-We create a multivariant library and we glue all together with an executable entrypoint.
+We create a multivariant library, and we glue all together with an executable entrypoint.
+The full scriptinf could be find at `build_multivariant.sh`.

 ## Variant 1
 ```C